glennmckechnie/weewx-mesowx/README.md

  1. A modern web browser is required for the out of the box front-end (Chrome, Firefox, Safari, IE10+)
  2. Extremely large archive databases likely won't perform very well at the moment (my archive database contains 350,000+ records and has performed adequately), especially on a low power server.
- 3. To record the raw (loop) packets it uses mysql, these days MQTT has filled that niche and is far better suited to it.
+ 3. To record the raw (loop) packets it uses a mysql database, these days MQTT has filled that niche and is far better suited to it.
 This skin does not use MQTT.

 ## Warnings